AtanasovAtanas/interactive-content/EN/05-Sets-and-Maps-Advanced/03-Associative-Arrays-Maps.md

 You learned that Arrays store items as an ordered collection, and you have to access them with an index number - **int type**.

-An Associative Array, however, store items in `key` - `value` pairs, and you can access them by an index of another type (e.g. a String).
+An Associative Array, however, stores items in `key` - `value` pairs, and you can access them by an index of another type (e.g. a String).

 One object is used as a key (index) to another object (value).